autonomoussoftware/documentation/metronome-faq.md

 **How will the Metronome token sale take place?**

 The initial supply auction serves as the official launch of Metronome.
-8,000,000 MTN tokens (10M, less the 20% one-time author retention) will be made available to the public with a descending price auction.
-The price per MTN will begin at a maximum price.
-As time progresses and more MTN is sold, the auction price will decline until a minimum price is reached or the auction ends.
-Metronome employs DPAs to establish predictable and transparent pricing for the MTN that the contract issues.
+8,000,000 MTN tokens (10 million, less the 20% one-time author retention) will be made available to the public with a descending price auction.
+The price per MTN will begin at a maximum price of 2 ETH per MTN, with a floor price of 0.0000033 ETH.
+As time progresses and MTN remains available, the auction price will decline linearly until the auction ends or all MTN are sold.
+Metronome employs DPAs to establish predictable and transparent pricing for the MTN being issued by the contract.

 **When will the Metronome initial supply auction start?**

 The initial supply auction is projected to start in early December 2017.
+Once started, it will last up to 7 days or until all MTN in the initial supply are sold.

 **How do I participate in Metronome's initial auction?**